seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Quite from the main opinion he held once
 Of fantasy, of dreams and ceremonies:
 It may be, these apparent prodigies,
-The unaccustom’d terror of this night,
+The unaccustom'd terror of this night,
 And the persuasion of his augurers,
 May hold him from the Capitol to-day.

 **DECIUS BRUTUS**
 Never fear that: if he be so resolved,
-I can o’ersway him; for he loves to hear
+I can o'ersway him; for he loves to hear
-That unicorns may be betray’d with trees,
+That unicorns may be betray'd with trees,
 And bears with glasses, elephants with holes,
 Lions with toils and men with flatterers;
 But when I tell him he hates flatterers,